 From September 2019, an innovative new touring art installation I:DNA will be launched to bring fresh perspectives on the lived experience of families and individuals affected by genetically-inherited conditions, and their reactions to genomic medicine.
 An accessible and exciting installation, I:DNA will be suitable for all ages but most relevant to those age 12+.

 This innovative project is created directly from research data, undertaken by Dr Felicity Boardman (University of Warwick) and funded by the Wellcome Trust.
-The project has been brought to life through a collaboration from a concept by STAMP (Santé Theatre and Media Productions), made and designed at Entify.
+The project has been brought to life through a collaboration from a concept by STAMP (Santé Theatre and Media CIC), made and designed at Entify.
 I:DNA launches at the British Science Festival on Thursday 12th and Friday 13th September and will be on tour for a year at other venues in Coventry, Oxford, Birmingham, Leamington Spa and Cambridge between September 2019 and September 2020.

 What Our Visitors Say.....